shraddhabhat06/TodoList/README.md

-Todo List: using HTML, CSS, and Vanilla JS
+Todo List using HTML, CSS, and Vanilla JS
 This is a simple Todo List web application developed using HTML, CSS, and Vanilla JavaScript.

-Features
+Features:
 Add new task
 Mark task as completed
 Delete task

-Technologies Used
+Technologies Used:
 HTML
 CSS
 Vanilla JavaScript